greenmindagency/tools/README.md

 ### SEO Platform Backups
 Backups are created manually from the dashboard using the **Backup Now** button.
 The seven most recent backup files are kept for each client.

+## Wordprseo Website Builder
+A simple prototype that uploads source documents and uses a Python script to generate basic website content.
+Start the tool by opening `wordprseo-website-builder/index.php` in your browser.